OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/Review-presentation.md

 - Periodic technical report (coordination team)

     - starting point: D1.3's report
     - fleshed up to 2-3 pages per work package, typically by giving a longer description of the deliverables
+    - Goal: give an exhaustive and concise  sum up of the 1st Reporting Period results

 - Periodic financial report (UPSud finance department and other admins)